tedin7/Company-Env-Classificator/README.md

 ### Implementation Details

-The training script makes sophisticated use of a GPU environment, as indicated by setting the CUDA allocator configuration for enhanced efficiency.
-The DistilBert model is initialized with custom configurations, and the training is facilitated by a sophisticated Trainer object from the Hugging Face's Transformers library, complete with callbacks such as EarlyStoppingCallback to prevent overfitting.
+The training script makes use of a GPU environment(Nvidia 2060 GPU), as indicated by setting the CUDA allocator configuration for enhanced efficiency.
+The DistilBert model is initialized with custom configurations, and the training is facilitated by a Trainer object from the Hugging Face's Transformers library, complete with callbacks such as EarlyStoppingCallback to prevent overfitting.

 The script effectively manages several tasks including: